AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 ## Requirements

-Your Commerce project must meet the following requirements to enable the Commerce Admin on Unified Shell extension and configure the integration.
+Your Commerce project must meet the following requirements to enable the Commerce Admin extension and configure the integration.

 - Adobe Commerce 2.4.5 or later
 - Commerce instance configured to use [Adobe IMS for authentication services](../getting-started/adobe-ims-config.md)

 ### Adobe organization and user account provisioning

-Organization and account provisioning required for the Unified Shell integration is performed by system administrators or developers [SSH access to the Commerce application server](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html).
+Organization and account provisioning required to access the Commerce Admin using the Experience Cloud s performed by system administrators or developers [SSH access to the Commerce application server](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html).

 - Organization administrators create the organization and provision the user accounts, access permissions, and product entitlements from the [Adobe Admin Console](https://helpx.adobe.com/enterprise/admin-guide.html).